abdulazizkarim11/saucedemo/README.md

 Welcome to this small test automation project you will be visiting https://www.saucedemo.com/ to purchase online products.
 The automation framework is coded in javascript and using the following:
-- Selenium webdriver
+- Selenium webdriver framework
-- Cucumber JS
+- Cucumber JS BDD
-- Chai
+- Chai assert

 You are welcome to download and use this repository.
 Once you download the repo, go to the path directory folder and run the following commands: